 Ref.
 Question Policy Principles C1 Are premises secure against arson by outsiders?
-(Please state how) Answer Finding/Observation Yes The assessor considers the area to be a normal risk in respect of arson.
-Key entry from the outside at both entrances.
+(Please state how) Answei r Finding/Observation Yes The assessor considers the area to be a normal risk in respect of arson.
+Key entry from the outside at the entrance to the common area.

 Ref.
 Question Policy Principles C2 Are bins secured or fire loading stored in a suitable location?
 (Please state bin type, location, if and how it is secured) Blocks of flats that have issues with the storage of bins are waiting bin storage areas.
 A three year plan is in place to build bin storage areas for all flats with issues.
-Answer r Finding/Observation Yes Commercial sized and domestic sized wheelie bins present.
-The premises benefits from a fenced off waste bin storage area, which is shared with the neighbouring block.
-This is remote from the premises.
+Answe r Finding/Observation Yes There is very limited space available at this premises for the storage of waste bins.
+The premises is approximately 1.00 metre away from the pavement/roadway and there is no rear yard.
+The current arrangement of a fenced/gated area against a wall of the premises that has no windows or doors present appears to be the only realistic solution and therefore the assessor has taken this into consideration.